DataONEorg/d1_python/d1_mn_generic/doc/source/setup-final.rst

   $ sudo chown -R gmn:www-data .
   $ sudo chmod -R g+w .

-Unlike the certificates, the contents of the private keys is sensitive.
+Unlike the certificates, the contents of the private keys are sensitive.
 Set them to be readable only by root and follow best practices for security to keep root from being compromised.

 Protect the certificate key files.
 The gmn user must have access to the client key because the asynchronous replication task runs under that user.